unosquare/tubular/README.md

 ```

 Tubular works directly with either your own OData service or, you can also have it consume custom calls using our .NET library to handle Tubular's models.

-## Tubular Models

-Tubular uses a special model to represent requests and expects a specific JSON payload.
-More details to come.